 I’m always telling participants in our 30-Day Accelerator they’ll never think their way to growth.

 The most effective method of learning is by doing.
-Taking action on your business will help you grow faster than just thinking about it.
+Taking action on your business will help you grow faster, and accelerate your progress, rather than just thinking about it.

 Ann Mei Chang shares how to create social impact by experimenting with different ideas to see what sticks.
 She has a lot of valuable insights into how to accelerate your progress!